wpmetabox/docsv2/docs/fields/image-upload.md

 ## Data

 Similar to file field, this field saves multiple values (attachment IDs) in the database.
-Each value (attachment ID) is stored in a single row in the database with the same meta key (similar to what `add_post_meta` does with last parameter `false`).
+Each value (attachment ID) is stored in a single row in the database with the same meta key (similar to what `add_post_meta` does with the last parameter `false`).

 ## Template usage